Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{hen} it comes to developing future communication networks, multiple-input multiple-output (MIMO) millimeter wave (mmWave) communication has been considered as one of the most promising technologies.
-In a massive MIMO system, the base station (BS) is often equipped with a large number of antennas, which can serve multiple users with the same frequency or time resources and effectively enhances the spectrum efficiency.
-However, with a large number of antennas, the signals received by different antennas can have different time shifts, which is referred as the spatial wideband effect\cite{spatial_wideband_effect}.
-The spatial wideband effect can become more noteworthy when the bandwidth becomes comparable to the carrier frequency which is common in the mmWave communication systems.
-When orthogonal frequency division multiplexing (OFDM) is being used, the spatial wideband effect can make the steering vector become frequency dependent, which is known as beam squint effect\cite{Beam_Squint}.
-Conventional channel estimation methods can suffer severe performance degradation in such wideband scenarios.
+\IEEEPARstart{W}{hen} it comes to developing future wireless communication networks, massive multiple-input multiple-output (MIMO) millimeter-wave (mmWave) communication has been considered one of the most promising technologies.
+Therein, the base station (BS) makes full use of a large number of antennas to enhance the spectral efficiency of multiple users under the same time-frequency resources.
+However, the signals received by different antennas actually have different time shifts\cite{swe_2}.
+Such asynchrony can become more noteworthy when the bandwidth becomes comparable to the carrier frequency, which is common in mmWave communication systems.
+When orthogonal frequency division multiplexing (OFDM) is being used for wideband transmissions, the beams observed by the receiver can deviate among different subcarriers.
+This phenomenon is known as beam squint effect\cite{BSE}.

-Some efforts have been made for performance improvement with beam squint effect.
-In \cite{BoleiWang_grid_search}, the properties of the spatial wideband channel have been analyzed and a grid search method has been proposed with fixed grids, which limits its performance.
-The authors in \cite{BoleiWang} and \cite{A_Block_Sparsity} use an iterative reweighted approach to handle the wideband channel estimation task.
-However, their methods use a relatively large number of grids as initial candidate paths and decrease the number of paths in each iteration which leads to high computational cost.
-In recent years, more scenarios where the classic Gaussian noise assumption is not suitable are investigated such as underwater ambient noise \cite{shrimp_1}, the clipping noise \cite{c_noise} and the impulsive noise \cite{alpha-stable_noise}.
-In the presence of such non-Gaussian noise, many existing channel estimation methods originated by the minmum mean square error (MMSE) criterion are not optimal and the performances degrade seriously.